eherdter/AirBnB_analysis/README.md

 ## Traveling to Paris, France?
-How to get the biggest bang from your buck using AirBnb.
+How to get the biggest bang from your buck using Airbnb.

 TO DO : INSERT LINK TO BLOG POST, PROOFREAD, ADD IN R2 score from RF prediction.

 __Project Motivation__
-There are more than 50,000 AirBnB listings in Paris, France (at the time of this analysis) spread across Paris’ 20 unique neighborhoods (or districts).
-The number of listings by room type and property type can be overwhelming for a traveler using AirBnb to determine which listings would be considered **best value** options.
+There are more than 50,000 Airbnb listings in Paris, France (at the time of this analysis) spread across Paris’ 20 unique neighborhoods (or districts).
+The number of listings by room type and property type can be overwhelming for a traveler using Airbnb to determine which listings would be considered **best value** options.

-To inform future travelers to Paris who may use AirBnb to find lodging this analysis:
+To inform future travelers to Paris who may use Airbnb to find lodging this analysis:
 1. Provides a summary overview of price by `district` and `room_type`
 2. Determines which user selectable options are most influential to listing price (`adjusted_price`)
 3. Suggests an overall **best value** option founded on insight gained from the data

 __Major questions answered in the analysis__
 1. What is the breakdown of listings by room type?
-2. How much does an AirBnB cost by district and room type?
+2. How much does an Airbnb cost by district and room type?
 3. Does superhost status influence listing price?
-4. Of user options on the AirBnB website, which selection most strongly influences the price of a listing?
+4. Of user options on the Airbnb website, which selection most strongly influences the price of a listing?

 __Summary of Methods__
-I used publicly available [datasets](http://insideairbnb.com/get-the-data.html) on Paris, France AirBnB listings to answer the above questions.
+I used publicly available [datasets](http://insideAirbnb.com/get-the-data.html) on Paris, France Airbnb listings to answer the above questions.
 I applied some cleaning/feature engineering steps to optimize the data for the analysis, visualization, and modeling steps.
 These included:

 1. Changing data types of select variables
 2. Inferring missing values for beds, bedrooms, and bathrooms columns